ZertiApp/contracts/contracts/SBT/SBTERC1155DS.md

 ## Abstract

-Sbt
-compatible erc1155
-double sig
-burnable

-This is standard interface for non fungible, non transferible, double sig token.
-Was inspired by the ERC1155 and SBT proposed by Vitalik.
+This is a standard interface for non fungible, non transferible, double signature, multi-token standard.
+It was inspired by the main characteristics of the EIP-1155 token and by the [paper](https://vitalik.ca/general/2022/01/26/soulbound.html) published by Vitalik Butherin that presented benefits and potential use-cases of SoulBoundTokens(SBT).

-Abstract is a multi-sentence (short paragraph) technical summary.
-This should be a very terse and human-readable version of the specification section.
-Someone should be able to read only the abstract to get the gist of what this specification does.

 ## Motivation